nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-This document is the official user guide of the LongTimeNoSee (LTNS) app.
+This document is the official user guide of the LongTimeNoSee app.
 This guide is an introduction to LTNS and a help menu should you have any doubts while using the app.
 <br>
 <br>